Mercy and Assistance

 Emmanuel Lutheran may offer limited emergency assistance to families and individuals.
 If you call 614.443.9491 for assistance, please leave your name, phone number, and a brief message describing your emergency.

 We do not respond to incomplete or unclear messages.
 If you come to Emmanuel after dark, we may not answer the door for security reasons.
 We do not give out cash.
-We commonly refer people to the following organizations:
+We ask for your patience and understanding as our pastor considers requests in view of available funds.
+Please understand that assistance is not owed to those who request it.
+We are not able to provide long term support, which is why we provide referrals to other agencies.
+Thank you.

 Food Pantries